zanata/zanata-platform/docs/configuration.md

               zanata.xml
 ```

-Here we have two "pot" files as source documents and two "po" files as "de-DE" language translation documents.
+Here we have two source documents (with "pot" extension) and two translation documents (with "po" extension) for the locale "de-DE".

 You can then use below configuration:
 {% highlight xml %}